MikeTaylor/palaeo-baromount/README.md

 # palaeo-baromount

-This respository contains work on an in-progress paper that will document the AMNH's rearing _Barosaurus_ mount, by:
+This respository contains an in-progress paper that will document the AMNH's rearing _Barosaurus_ mount, by:

 **Michael P. Taylor**
 Department of Earth Sciences, University of Bristol, Bristol BS8 1RJ, UK.